cbonami/wh-dispatcher/README.md

 ## Use app

-Perform some HTTP-request via curl, postman, etc. Lazy people simply use the [HAL Explorer](http://localhost:8080/browser/browser.html) or the [Swagger UI]().
+Perform some HTTP-request via curl, postman, etc. Lazy people simply use the included [HAL Explorer](https://github.com/toedter/hal-explorer) or the Swagger Docs UI.

 ```bash
 # create webhook